-The Inventions and Patent Policy of Wake Forest University is intended to encourage research and the development of ideas and inventions by rewarding the developers of inventions, assisting them in implementing their ideas, and by providing a system for the encouragement of research.
+The Intellectual Property Policy of Wake Forest University is intended to encourage research and the development of ideas and inventions by rewarding the developers of inventions, assisting them in implementing their ideas, and by providing a system for the encouragement of research.
 It serves the public interest by providing means through which inventions and discoveries which arise in the course of the University's research may be made available to the public through established channels of commerce.
 It protects the interests of the university and its employees and students with regard to inventions developed at the University.
-The Wake Forest University patent policy can be found at https://prod.wp.cdn.aws.wfu.edu/sites/193/2014/02/WFU-Patent-Policy.pdf.
+The Wake Forest University Intellectual Property policy can be found at https://policy.wfu.edu/reynolda-campus-intellectual-property-policy/.